aadi-aaditya/MAIN-PROJECT/README.md

 # MAIN-PROJECT
 A VIRTUAL ASSISTANT
-\n Our Project is based on Creating a Personal Assistant which takes our commands, interprets them and gives output
+/n Our Project is based on Creating a Personal Assistant which takes our commands, interprets them and gives output